lizardfs/documentation/source/cookbook/macosx.rst

   ls -l DIRECTORY

-If everything works ok, reboot again into *Recovery Mode* by pressing CMD and follow the steps to disable SIP, but put **enable** after csrutil instead of **disable**.
+If everything works OK, reboot again into *Recovery Mode* by pressing CMD and follow the steps to disable SIP, but put **enable** after csrutil instead of **disable**.
 After reboot your mac will be protected again and have a nice lizardfs automount running.

 .. note:: The mounted filesystem will not show up in the finder.
-You will need to either access it from the command line or if you want to use the finder, press Shift + Command + G and enter the fodler path there manualy.
+You will need to either access it from the command line or if you want to use the finder, press Shift + Command + G and enter the folder path there manually.

 .. seealso::
    * http://useyourloaf.com/blog/using-the-mac-os-x-automounter/